civican/legisinfo/44-1/bills/C-20/bill_text.md

     information or intelligence that is similar in nature to information or intelligence referred to in any of paragraphs (a) to (f) of the definition special operational information in subsection 8(1) of the `Security of Information Act` and that is in relation to, or is received from, any police force or Interpol or other similar international police organization;

-    medical information, **including information from mental health care professionals**, about a member, as defined in subsection 2(1) of the `Royal Canadian Mounted Police Act`, or other person appointed or employed under Part I of that Act; and
+    medical information, including information from mental health care professionals, about a member, as defined in subsection 2(1) of the `Royal Canadian Mounted Police Act`, or other person appointed or employed under Part I of that Act; and

     medical information about an officer or employee of the Canada Border Services Agency.